Excel VBA: Set Print Area for Multiple Ranges (5 Examples)

 Breakdown of the Code

-• Then I used a For loop to retrieve each sheet.
+• We use a For loop to retrieve each sheet.

-• I also used the printArea property to set multiple ranges using the With statement.
+• We use the printArea property to set multiple ranges using the With statement.

-And you will see the contents of the inserted ranges on separates pages like this:
+The printing will automatically begin, and the contents of the inserted ranges will appear on separate pages like this:

 Read More: How to Set Print Area to Selection Using VBA in Excel